8 minute read

-Looking for the best foundations with sunscreen for oily skin?
+Looking for some of the best foundations with sunscreen for oily skin?
 Check out our makeup guides and our no-breakout makeup series on the blog for our list of products we’ve reviewed to make sure they don’t contain pore-clogging ingredients.

 Not-so-fun fact: there’s no such thing as waterproof sunscreen!
 In 2011, the FDA released a new set of rules regulating sunscreen in the United States which did away with “waterproof” and “sweatproof” labels on sunscreens because such claims are impossible.
 (Thank you, FDA, for getting real about beauty claims!)
 Instead, sunscreens can be labeled “water resistant” for either 40 minutes or 80 minutes, depending on test results.

 That means you swimmers, surfers, athletes and boogie-boarders need to choose your sunscreen wisely, and remember to reapply.
 Use a water-resistant sunscreen if swimming or sweating, and reapply according to the label instructions, either after 40 or 80 minutes of swimming or sweating, immediately after towel drying, and every 2 hours at a minimum.